dialex/start-testing/docs/toolbox/test-strategy.md

 This visual representation of a possible test strategy is useful to illustrate the how different testing activities transform data into information into quality.

 Now that you have an overview of a possible test strategy, it's time to fill in the details, and an effective way to do so is by asking questions.
-[Erik Brickarp](http://erik.brickarp.se/2016/11/test-plan-questions.html) suggests "first five" questions before you start testing:
+[Erik Brickarp](http://erik.brickarp.se/2016/11/test-plan-questions.html) suggests these first five questions before you start testing:

 > 1. What (product) are we testing?
 > 2. How much resources (time/people) do we have?